ARBUCHELI/PROJECT-MOCKUP-TO-ARTICLE/README.md

 <strong>INSTRUCTIONS</strong>

-1. Downloed the folder with the repository.
+1. Download the folder with the repository.

 ![MOCKUP TO ARTICLE](https://github.com/anferebu/PROJECT-MOCKUP-TO-ARTICLE/blob/master/MOCKUP%20TO%20ARTICLE.jpg)